ButiPEARL™ - Encapsulated Butyric Acid for a Healthy Gut

-ButiPEARL™ is an encapsulated source of butyric acid manufactured using a proprietary spray freezing process.
-MicroPEARLS® spray freezing technology allows for the slow release in the GI tract promoting an efficient use of butyric acid in swine and poultry.
-The encapsulation process greatly reduces the odor typically associated with butyric acid.
+ButiPEARL™, an encapsulated source of butyric acid for livestock and poultry, is manufactured using a proprietary spray freezing process.
+MicroPEARLS® spray freezing technology allows for targeted release all along the gastrointestinal (GI) tract, promoting an efficient use of butyric acid in swine and poultry.
+The encapsulation process also greatly reduces the odor typically associated with butyric acid.

-Butyric acid is one of the short chain fatty acids (SCFA) most efficiently used by the epithelial cells of the gastrointestinal (GI) tract.
-Butyric acid promotes the growth of tissues lining the GI tract and development of the intestinal epithelium in monogastric animals.1,2
+Butyric acid is one of the short-chain fatty acids (SCFA) most efficiently used by the epithelial cells of the GI tract.
+Butyric acid promotes the growth of tissues lining the GI tract and development of the intestinal epithelium in monogastric animals.1,2 With pressure from customers to reduce the use of antibiotics, encapsulated butyric acid has become a first-choice antibiotic alternative for broiler and swine producers.
+Delivery of butyric acid to the small intestine can improve the tight junctions, strengthening the intestinal barrier with upregulation of tight junction proteins.
+By strengthening the barrier and aiding in barrier recovery, encapsulated butyric acid can reduce the impact of environmental and pathogenic challenges.

 - Cellular signaling to enterocytes1